Coronavirus testing launches at Reagan National, Dulles International airports

 “We have seen growing interest from airport customers in having covid testing in airports, as more countries require visitors to have a negative covid test prior to traveling,” John E. Potter, president and chief executive of the Metropolitan Washington Airports Authority, which manages both airports, said in a statement.
 “We are excited to offer passengers this service and hope it will make their journeys easier and help rebuild confidence in flying.”

-The two airports join a growing number in the U.S. and around the world to offer customers the option of being tested at the airport instead of a separate clinic.
+The two airports join a growing number in the United States and around the world to offer customers the option of being tested at the airport instead of a separate clinic.
 The goal is to make it as easy as possible for travelers who must show proof of a negative test to travel.

-Officials at Baltimore-Washington International Thurgood Marshall Airport are looking into providing on-site testing but do not yet have a program in place, officials said.
+Officials at Baltimore-Washington International Marshall Airport are looking into providing on-site testing but do not yet have a program in place, officials said.

-While travelers to the U.S. are required to show proof of a negative coronavirus test before they board their flights, there is no such requirement for people flying within the country.
+While travelers to the United States are required to show proof of a negative coronavirus test before they board their flights, there is no such requirement for people flying within the country.
 However, some states, including Hawaii, will allow visitors to skip quarantine requirements if they can show proof of a negative test.

 Officials at MWAA said testing is one of several steps they have taken to make the travel process as convenient as possible.
 The airport has stepped up cleaning, installed hand-sanitizing stations and placed hundreds of decals around the airport to encourage social distancing.